-As you develop content for your brand across different social media platforms, emails, SMS messaging, and your website, it can be challenging to keep it consistent.
+As you develop content for your brand across different social media platforms, emails, SMS messaging, and your website, it can be challenging to maintain brand consistency.
 Different types of customers will visit different platforms, so how will your voice adapt while still remaining true to its core personality?

 This is where tone of voice comes into play.
 Tone allows you the flexibility you need to meet customers where they are on different platforms.

-On Instagram, the eco-friendly messaging is the same, but the tone is more fun and uplifting: “A bunch of recycled old water bottles has never looked so good.”
+On Instagram, the eco-friendly messaging is the same, but the tone is more fun and uplifting: “Recycling never looked so good.”

 Brand voice examples

-Your brand voice might make up a big part of your brand’s personality.
+Your voice might make up a big part of your brand’s distinct personality.
 Or, it might be understated and strong.
 It could be fun and playful, or serious and well-reasoned.
-We pulled a range of voices so you can start to uncover where your brand best fits in.
+Here’s a range of compelling brand voice examples so you can start to uncover where your brand best fits in.

 Molekule, a business that sells air purifiers, also takes on a more serious brand voice.
 Sophisticated, confident, and backed by science, certifications, and research, Molekule positions itself as a trustworthy, high-quality, impactful brand.